Yoshitaka Saeki

 Biography:

-Mr. Saeki is a finance professional with over twenty years of experience in finance.
-He started his career at the Development Bank of Japan, a government financial institution, where he played a leadership role in technical assistance projects for China, Russia, and other emerging countries in cooperation with the World Bank and Japanese government.
-Later, he joined AllianceBernstein, a US-based asset management firm, as an analyst and then as senior vice president and portfolio manager.
+Yoshitaka Saeki is a finance professional with over twenty years of experience.
+He started his career at the Development Bank of Japan, a government financial institution, where he played a leadership role in technical assistance projects to China, Russia, and other emerging countries, in cooperation with the World Bank and the Japanese government.

 Finance can be one of the most challenging courses in that it requires extensive quantitative analyses and an accurate output of numbers.
 At the same time, it is rewarding because finance is an essential tool for managers who want to create values and measure them.
 Effective managers need to be able to make decisions and communicate in terms of numbers.